 Unlike many other types of loans, personal loans can be used for just about anything.
 Often, these loans are used to resolve short-term cash flow problems, cover unexpected expenses during an emergency, or pay for large expenses.

-Personal loans are also used for debt consolidation, where a borrower takes out a personal loan and uses it to pay off balances on high-interest credit cards and other debts.
+Personal loans for debt consolidation involve a borrower taking out a personal loan and using it to pay off balances on high-interest credit cards and other debts.
 Because personal loans typically have lower interest rates than credit cards, the borrower can potentially save money while paying off their debt.

 Though there are different types of personal loans, they’re most often unsecured loans.
 This means they’re not backed by collateral like, say, your mortgage is backed by your house.
 As such, the lender will usually assess your creditworthiness and financial situation when determining whether to approve you for the loan.